 You might ask why this dog has a concerned look on his face.
 It's not because of the GoPro "Dooley-Cam" strapped to his back.
 That little camera is visible just over his right ear in the photo.
 Barely.
 He's pretty tough on wearable camera mounts.
-Especially when he's storming a beach.
+Especially when he's storming a beach like Audie Murphy in four wheel drive.
 But he's accustomed to the Dooley Cam by now.
 Or maybe he's just become accustomed to me using him as a Guinea Pig.
 To the the point where wearing a camera doesn't even faze him anymore.
-But there is one thing he just cannot abide, and that's when he notices that I'm doing something interesting without him.
 When La Gringa took this photo he was making up his furry little mind on whether he should swim out to where I was maneuvering a large sheet of 'Starboard' marine plastic toward the skiff.

-But, the important thing is, it turns just slightly positive in water.
+But discussions of weight aside, the important thing for me is that it turns just slightly positive in water.
 Kind of like me, I guess.

 I know, I know.
 Last weekend it was a stainless steel tank and some wood.
 This time it's a big sheet of plastic.
 "But this is good stuff, honey!
 I can make something useful out of this."
 Yeah, sure, she's heard that one a few times.
-Hey, sometimes it's true.
+I would say I deserve the title Pack Rat, but I wouldn't say it too loudly.

 Anyhow, after figuring out that I must have invented some kind of new floating toy out there, Dooley the Decisive decided he'd take a break from scaring the pellets out of rats and swim out to investigate it for himself.
 Dooley's awed by my mechanical skills, but then he's impressed by anyone who can operate a can opener.
 If JRTs ever develop opposable thumbs, we're in trouble.
-It would be like inventing a raccoon with a Type A personality.
+It would be like inventing a raccoon with a Type A personality and a measurable IQ.

 I don't really ever know for sure what's he's thinking.
 He has his own way of looking at things.
 As far as he was concerned, he was swimming from the island to a boat.
 Looked like a nice place to rest.
 Maybe he thought that I had built him another surfboard, since someone threw away his last one.